FedEx and The Salvation Army: Passion, Creativity and Innovation in “Building Back Better”

 With support this summer from Harvard and MIT graduate school interns we will be working to codify some of the great accomplishments that have been made in New Orleans and other cities on the cutting edge of sustainable long term disaster recovery and resiliency.
 By documenting successes and developing a game plan for replicating these successes – building back better – we hope to help do away with some of the exercises in wheel-reinvention that are all too common in the long term disaster recovery area.

-Stay tuned for developments, check out the EnviRenew website, and let me know what you think about “building back better.”
+Stay tuned for developments and let me know what you think about “building back better.”